 On February 3, 2020, the US declared a Public Health Emergency due to the coronavirus outbreak.

-ABE conducted a one-month online survey looking to membership to find out:
+ABE conducted a one-month online survey looking to membership to find out: How was your year on Zoom?

 The survey consisted of 10 questions; four were short answer.
 Survey ended March 14, 2021.